circlecube/evans-block-theme/docs/talk-fse-ftw/insipration.md

 ## Get Inspired
+When making a site (or even if you have one already) look around at what others are doing.
 Take a look at some personal sites from the WordPress community:

 - [evanmullins.com](https://evanmullins.com/)
 - [aarondcampbell.com](https://aarondcampbell.com/)